Ayehavgunne/Mythril/README.md

 * Create a Python like syntax and mix in a whole lot of new language features and ideas
 * Use LLVM to make it more performant than Python but just as easy to use
 * Focus on designs that will reduce possible errors
+* Choose defaults that are simple, easy and work despite possible performance overhead but make optimization easy.
+Example: use dynamic arrays by default but allow creation of fixed size arrays with a bit more notation

 ## Planned Features:
 * Type Infrencing